az-digital/arizona-bootstrap/site/docs/2.0/utilities/stretched-link.md

 Add `.stretched-link` to a link to make its [containing block](https://developer.mozilla.org/en-US/docs/Web/CSS/Containing_block) clickable via a `::after` pseudo element.
 In most cases, this means that an element with `position: relative;` that contains a link with the `.stretched-link` class is clickable.

-Cards have `position: relative` by default in {{ .Site.Title }}, so in this case you can safely add the `.stretched-link` class to a link in the card without any other HTML changes.
+Cards have `position: relative` by default in {{< ourname >}}, so in this case you can safely add the `.stretched-link` class to a link in the card without any other HTML changes.

 Multiple links and tap targets are not recommended with stretched links.
 However, some `position` and `z-index` styles can help should this be required.